Interview with Barry Talis, the 2018 BSPF Series winner

 My winning series is about private moments of a religious and ecstatic experience during ceremonies and rituals.
 The photos were taken employing a long exposure technique, which creates chaos, and flash lights that underscore the main objects and figures

 The BSPF is organising a workshop with Barry Talis.
 It will focus on being mindful while practising street photography, and will include the introduction of a theoretical framework alongside with group discussions, shooting photos with Barry in Brussels and also a photo review by him.
-The workshop will be held from October 3rd until 4th.
-More information and the registration form can be found here.
+The workshop will be held from October 3rd until 4th, 2019.